-Fig. 2: Schematic diagram of (a) SRG formation setup and (b) Diffraction efficiency checking setup
+Fig. 2: Schematic diagram for determination of SRG and Diffraction efficiency

 RESULTS AND DISCUSSION

 SRG formation and DE of polymer

-Polymer is synthesized according to our previous reported work.
-We have checked the UV-vis spectroscopy of polymer, that shows the peak at ≈ 270 nm which corresponds to π–π* transitions and peak at ≈ 510 nm is due to the n-π* transition of azobenzene chromophores, as shown in Fig. 3a.
+Polymer is synthesized according to our previous reported work.27 We have checked the UV-vis spectroscopy of polymer, that shows the peak at ≈ 270 nm which corresponds to π–π* transitions and peak at ≈ 510 nm is due to the n-π* transition of azobenzene chromophores, as shown in Fig. 3a.
 SRG formation behavior of polymer was studied using inscribing light composed of DPSS laser, with the wavelength of 532 nm having intensity of 500 mW/cm2.